perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- Software applications can be stored and shared in a central location
 	- Important databases can be managed and secured from one computer
 	- All computers can be backed up more easily
-	- Server administrator can save time when installing software upgrades
+	- Server administrators save time when installing software upgrades

+### Windows Server 2016 Network Protocols
+- **Definition of TCP/IP**
+	- Stands for the Transmission Control Protocol/Internet Protocol
+	- Suite of protocols that support communication across LANs and the Internet
+- **Explain how is TCP/IP reliable**
+	-

 ## Table Summaries
 ### General Terminology